Carne Golf Links: Wild Atlantic Dunes Course Review, Tee Times and Key Info

 Rankings

-Beautifully sited on the County Mayo coastline, Carne Golf Links’ original course was in the Top 100 of the UK&I until being leapfrogged by others.
-Now, very happily, the newer Kilmore nine has fully merged with the more spectacular nine of the original course to create the Wild Atlantic Dunes.
+Beautifully sited on the County Mayo coastline, Carne Golf Links’ original course was in the Top 100 Golf Courses UK & Ireland until being leapfrogged by others.
+Now, the newer Kilmore nine has fully merged with the more spectacular nine of the original course to create the Wild Atlantic Dunes.
 This means that the thrills, beauty and drama are present for a full 18.
 It is all set to join the list of the best golf courses in Ireland.
+I was really excited to see the changes for myself last year.

 The approach to Carne, just beyond the coastal town of Belmullet, makes you feel you are entering uncharted territory.
 The original course here was the last from the fertile imagination of Eddie Hackett, and was a fitting testament to one of golf architecture’s leading figures with nine holes that were very good but perhaps not so spectacular, and nine that were most definitely the latter.